Find a Compassionate Domestic Violence Lawyer in Huntersville, Cornelius or Mooresville, NC

 Nearly 20 people a minute are physically abused by a romantic partner.
 Nothing is more frightening than being in an abusive relationship.
 If you have children that are witnessing the abuse or are subjected to the abuse themselves, the fear is magnified.
-North Carolina has specific statutes that provide for quick relief in these situations.
+North Carolina, including all of greater Charlotte, NC, has specific statutes that provide for quick relief in these situations.
 N.C.
 Gen. Stat.
 Chapter 50B sets out who can get a domestic violence protective order (DVPO), how to get a DVPO and what is included in a DVPO.

 In order to receive a DVPO you must be in a personal relationship with the abuser.
 Personal relationships include: